 What are interventions and what are they supposed to do?

 Therapists are trained in many types of interventions.
-Many therapists use just one, such as EMDR.
-I choose to use interventions that best fit the client.
+I choose interventions that best fit the client on a case-by-case basis.
 It may be one type of intervention, or a combination of several.
 A few types of intervention are:

-- Cognitive Behavioral Therapy (CBT): It is believe that thoughts (cognition) lead to behavior.
-To put it simply, if you believe something about yourself, you may act out on that belief.
+- Cognitive Behavioral Therapy (CBT): It is believed that thoughts (cognition) lead to behavior.
+To put it simply, if you believe something about yourself or someone else, you may act out on that belief before questioning whether that belief is based on fact.
+For instance, are you reading someone else’s mind?
+How do you really know what they are thinking?
 In cognitive therapy, the therapist and client work together to change some thought patterns, and as a result, some behaviors will also change.

-- Psychoanalysis: Sometimes, when looking at our past, we discover why we do things or why we feel certain ways about things.
+- Psychoanalysis: Sometimes, when looking at our past, we discover why we do things or why we feel certain ways about things in the present, which then affects our future.
 Past events can contribute to our self esteem, our spending habits, our relationships, our decisions, and many other parts of our lives.
 Knowledge is power.
 The more you discover about yourself, the more you can learn to live the life that works best for you.

 - Solution Focused Therapy: Sometimes people come to therapy because they want to stop doing something, they want to make a big decision or they are having trouble adjusting to a recent change.
 Solution Focused Therapy can focus on the issue at hand.